akerlund/RTL/oscillator/README.md

 8388392.0
 ```

-8388392 and when the triangled has reached this amplitude its amplitude will start to decrease nack to the minimum value it can have.
+8388392 and when the triangle has reached this amplitude its amplitude will start to decrease nack to the minimum value it can have.